 Market segmentation is breaking down your target audience into manageable groups.
 The groups are categorized based on age, demographics, or other features influencing their interests, needs, and buying behavior.

 Make sure you don’t inhibit yourself to specific segments such as age and gender.
 Feel free to divide the general audience as per whatever characteristics suit the needs of your product.

 Moreover, we suggest you always be open to reevaluating your segmentation because nothing lasts forever, and change is irreversible.

 The purpose of market segmentation is to guide organizations in tracking the changes in customer behavior.
-On that basis, internal processes have the scope of improvement to respond to these customers differently.
+On that basis, internal processes have the scope for improvement to respond to these customers differently.

 Market segmentation is an excellent guide for product managers in product roadmap development and implementation of product management software.

 You can take advantage of product management software like Chisel in this process.

 What are the steps in the market segmentation process?

 Here’s a step-by-step guide for developing a market segmentation plan for marketers: